arun-357/arun-357/README.md

 - 👋 Hi, I’m @arun-357
 - 💻 Blending IoT innovation with smart home systems.
-- 💪🏼 Node.js, React.js, Typescript.js, Python
+- 💪🏼 Node.js, React.js, Python
-- ⚙️ Microservices, AWS, Energy Star Certificaton, Docker.
+- ⚙️ Microservices, AWS, Serverles Framework, Docker.
 - 🚀 You’re looking at someone who can dive into any framework and well-versed it in just a few days.
 - ⚡ Fun fact: I’m making the Earth cooler—literally! by optimizing energy usage in HVAC systems and contributing to clean energy solutions 🌍❄️.